microsoft/PowerApps-TestEngine/samples/mcp/README.md

 Generate tests for my Dataverse entities
 ```

-7. Review the [Dataverse](../dataverse/README.md) on how to use the generated test yaml to test your dataverse entities.
+7. Review the [Dataverse](../dataverse/README.md) documentation on how to use the generated test yaml to test your dataverse entities.

 ## Power Fx Validation

+> **PREVIEW NOTICE**: This Power Fx validation feature is in preview.
+Preview features aren't meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.

 1. Chat with agent using the available actions.
 For example after consenting to `validate-power-fx` action the following should be valid